HPC-AI-Team/pexsi/doc/tutorial.md

 ~~~~~~~~~~

 <!-- ************************************************************ -->
 @page pagePselinvRealSymmetric Parallel selected inversion for a real symmetric matrix
 \tableofcontents

-The computation of @ref defSelectedElem "selected elements" of an
-inverse matrix is a standalone functionality of %PEXSI.
-For
-C/C++ programmers, the parallel selected inversion routine for a real
+The parallel selected inversion routine for a real symmetric matrix can
-symmetric matrix can be used as follows.
+be used as follows.
+This assumes that the size of `MPI_COMM_WORLD` is
+`nprow * npcol`.

 ~~~~~~~~~~{.c}
 #include  "c_pexsi_interface.h"